 In some areas, groundwater is the best – and at times the only reliable – source of water.
 Most aquifers are located in the South East, Eyre Peninsula and northern region of South Australia where rainfall is inconsistent.
 These aquifers vary, from local bores to the Blue Lake, a volcanic crater containing groundwater from local aquifer systems which supplies people in the city of Mount Gambier.

 We draw from a range of treatment options for our groundwater, matching the right process to the localised environment so you can be confident the drinking water we supply is safe and clean.
+More information can be found on the drinking water profile tool and the Caring for your aquariums and household appliances page.

 Groundwater desalination around South Australia

-Eight desalination plants located around the state treat groundwater to remove the salt and impurities.
+Nine desalination plants located around the state treat groundwater to remove the salt and impurities.
 These plants are located in:

 - Hawker – this plant has produced drinking water for Hawker township in the Flinders Ranges since 2014, meeting the challenge of groundwater that is very hard and high in total dissolved solids.